 WHO ARE WE?

-We are a global leader in the development and application of Artificial Intelligent (AI) for scientific innovations.
+We are a global leader in the development and application of Artificial Intelligence (AI) for scientific innovations.

 BenevolentAI Limited (“BenevolentAI”, ’We”, “Us”) is committed to conducting its businesses in accordance with all applicable Data Protection laws and regulations and in line with the highest standards of ethical conduct.
 This policy sets forth the expected behaviours of BenevolentAI’s practices in relation to the collection, use, retention, transfer, disclosure and destruction of any Personal Data belonging to all BenevolentAI Contacts (i.e. the Data Subjects).